 Malek Abu 'Eishah, 34, a married father of three from Hebron:

 On 31 May 2018, around 1:00 A.M., soldiers entered the Abu 'Eishah home in Hebron in search of Malek Abu 'Eishah.
 They did not find him and went next door to the home of his father, Muhammad Abu ‘Eishah, 60.
 The soldiers searched the house and turned its contents inside out.
 They then ordered the father to call his sons and summon them there.
 Two of the sons, Malek and his brother ‘Abd al-Hadi, 27, arrived.
 The soldiers arrested Malek and took him away.
 The military prosecution then filed an indictment against Malek Abu ‘Eishah for incitement.
-As part of a plea deal, he was sentenced to one year in prison and XX months suspended sentence.
+As part of a plea deal, he was sentenced to one year in prison.
 His release was set for 3 May 2019, but on that day Abu ‘Eishah informed his family he had been transferred to administrative detention.

 Abu ‘Eishah’s appeal against the administrative detention was rejected.
 He petitioned the High Court of Justice and the State undertook to extend his administrative detention only once.
 On 2 September 2019, Abu ‘Eishah’s his detention was extended for another four months.
 He is scheduled to be released on 1 January 2020.